What yoga mat thickness is best for balance poses?

 • Universal applicability – This thickness range eliminates the need to change mats as skills advance, making it a practical long-term choice

-Browse our selection of thoughtfully crafted collection of sustainable yoga essentials—designed for mindful movement and made with respect for the planet.
+Browse our full collection of sustainable yoga mats and essentials, each designed for mindful movement and crafted with respect for both your practice and the planet.

 Related Articles